rseah145/smw-term2/lesson_6/Theory.md

 In a large environment, many different IPsec policies may be designed

-Factors that can increase the numebr of policies required include
+Factors that can increase the number of policies required include
 * PC Roles
 * Sensitivity of data traveling over the network
 * PC OS